Instagram has evolved from a photo-sharing site into a powerful social and commerce network with two billion monthly active users.

 Oreo bucks this trend.
 A quick look at its grid shows that almost every post features the iconic black-and-white cookie or the brand’s packaging.
 You’d assume people would get tired of looking at pictures of Oreos.
 But with 3.5 million people following the brand’s Instagram account, it seems you’d be wrong.

 Perhaps its success stems from Oreo’s classic, layered construction.
-The company’s senior brand manager Rafael Espesani explains: “Our product is core to our brand mission around sparking playfulness; our sandwich cookie, two chocolatey biscuits filled with creme inside, almost begs to be played with.”
+The company’s former senior brand manager Rafael Espesani explained: “Our product is core to our brand mission around sparking playfulness; our sandwich cookie, two chocolatey biscuits filled with creme inside, almost begs to be played with.”

 The agency is helped out by its fascinating subject matter — who wouldn’t want to see regular images of distant constellations and videos of rocket launches in their Instagram feed?
 But NASA goes beyond simply sharing spectacular photos and videos by educating its audience with detailed captions that help followers better understand what they see.